stijn-dejongh/lovecraft_public_domain/raw_converts/te.md

   It was at 3:15 P.M., August 12, that poor Klenze went wholly mad.
 He had been in the conning tower using the searchlight when I saw him bound into the library compartment where I sat reading, and his face at once betrayed him.
-I will repeat here what he said, underlining the words he emphasised: &ldquo;    He     is calling!
+I will repeat here what he said, underlining the words he emphasised:  "    He     is calling!
 He     is calling!
 I hear him!
-We must go!&rdquo; As he spoke he took his ivory image from the table, pocketed it, and seized my arm in an effort to drag me up the companionway to the deck.
+We must go! " As he spoke he took his ivory image from the table, pocketed it, and seized my arm in an effort to drag me up the companionway to the deck.
 In a moment I understood that he meant to open the hatch and plunge with me into the water outside, a vagary of suicidal and homicidal mania for which I was scarcely prepared.
-As I hung back and attempted to soothe him he grew more violent, saying: &ldquo;Come now&mdash;do not wait until later; it is better to repent and be forgiven than to defy and be condemned.&rdquo; Then I tried the opposite of the soothing plan, and told him he was mad&mdash;pitifully demented.
+As I hung back and attempted to soothe him he grew more violent, saying:  "Come now--do not wait until later; it is better to repent and be forgiven than to defy and be condemned. " Then I tried the opposite of the soothing plan, and told him he was mad--pitifully demented.
 But he was unmoved, and
-cried: &ldquo;If I am mad, it is mercy!
+cried:  "If I am mad, it is mercy!
 May the gods pity the man who in his callousness can remain sane to the hideous end!
-Come and be mad whilst   he   still calls with mercy!&rdquo;
+Come and be mad whilst   he   still calls with mercy! "

   This outburst seemed to relieve a pressure in his brain; for as he finished he grew much milder, asking me to let him depart alone if I would not accompany him.
 My course